naveenkumarvr/learning_go/learning_by_doing/databases/db-withorm/readme.md

     - Gorm returns and excepts pointers from gorm.Open() and in its method calls
     - Using a pointer allows us to share the single db connection acrros the whole application without copying the entire struct
     - When we call methods like DB.AutoMigrate()or DB.Create() those methods needs pointer as receivers so the value will be automatically dereferenced.

+## Example Connect with DB using GORM (Refer *main.go*)
+To run and test the file follow below steps
+- First initiate go module with go init `go mod init example.com/go-withorm`
+- Then download and add all dependencies using tidy `go mod tidy `
+- Then you can directly run the program using `go run main.go`